Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: Background

 \section{Background}

 This section briefly introduces basic knowledge and key concepts related to KKR and RL that are the two main topics we consider in this survey.
-Figure~\ref{fig:background} provides a summary of these two topics.
+Fig.~\ref{fig:background} provides a summary of these two topics.